yellowtree/geoip-detect/readme.txt

   * `geoip_detect_get_info_from_current_ip()`: Lookup Geo-Information of the current website user
   * `geoip_detect_get_external_ip_adress()`: Fetch the internet adress of the webserver
 * Auto-Update the GeoIP database once a week
-* See the results of a specific IP in the wordpress backend (under Tools > GeoIP Detection).
+* For the property names, see the results of a specific IP in the wordpress backend (under Tools > GeoIP Detection).
+* You can include these properties into your posts and pages by using the shortcode `[geoip_detect property="country_name"]` (where 'country_name' can be one of the other property names as well).

 = How can I use these functions? =